Jinasagara MasterworksSubjects, Topics & Types:

 - All Lokeshvara Videos

-In the 17th century the Mindrolling Tradition of the Nyingma popularized a form of Jinasagara known as the Minling De Kun.
-In the later part of the century Lelung Zhepa'i Dorje popularized an entire cycle of meditations and teachings focusing exclusively on the female deity Guhyajnana Dakini.
+In the 17th century the Mindrolling Tradition of the Nyingma popularized a form of Jinasagara known as the Minling De Kun which resembles the Rechung iconographic appearance the closest.
+In the later part of the century Lelung Zhepa'i Dorje popularized an entire cycle of meditations and teachings focusing exclusively on the female consort deity Guhyajnana Dakini.
+A beautiful painting from this Lelung tradition is known to exist in a museum in Poland.

-Four authors stand out as significant contributors to the tradition of Jinasagara, several Shamar incarnations, especially (1) Konchog Yanlag, (2) Karma Chagme, (3) Minling Gyurme Dorje and (4) the 3rd Panchen Lama Palden Yeshe.
+Four authors stand out as significant contributors to the tradition of Jinasagara, especially for the Rechung and Mindrolling traditions, they are - several Shamarpa incarnations, especially (1) Konchog Yanlag, (2) Karma Chagme, (3) Minling Gyurme Dorje and (4) the 3rd Panchen Lama Palden Yeshe.

 Database Search: All images